-On Wednesday, February 7, 2018, the Office of Compliance Inspections and Examinations (OCIE) of the U.S. Securities and Exchange Commission (SEC) released its 2018 examination priorities.
+The Office of Compliance Inspections and Examinations (OCIE) of the U.S. Securities and Exchange Commission (SEC) released its 2019 examination priorities.
 The protection of retail investors, including seniors and those saving for retirement, remain a priority.
-In fact, examinations will focus on products and services offered to retail investors, as well as the disclosures they receive about those investments.

-OCIE has organized the 2018 priorities around five areas, which reflect certain practices, products, and services they believe present potential heightened risk to investors and/or the integrity of the U.S. capital markets.
+OCIE has organized the 2019 priorities around six themes, which reflect certain practices, products, and services they believe present potential heightened risk to investors and/or the integrity of the U.S. capital markets.
 These five areas include:

 - Matters of importance to retail investors, including seniors and those saving for retirement;